Heiss/obsidian-vikunja-plugin/README.md

 # Obsidian Vikunja Plugin

-This plugin connects Obsidian and Vikunja.
-Vikunja is a task manager that helps you organize your life.
+This **unofficial** plugin connects Obsidian and [Vikunja](https://vikunja.io).
+Vikunja is a todo-App and task manager that helps you to organize your life.
+It can be used as a self-host replacement for [todoist.com](todoist.com/).
+Synchronize with this plugin your vault with your Vikunja instance back and forth.
+It holds a lot of settings to customize it to your workflow needs.

 This plugin depends on some other plugins to work: (subject to change with later updates)